 Starting and Stopping the Container

 Click the ‘STOP’ button to temporarily halt the container.
-This should break the connecting to the Jupyter Lab session in your browser if you have one.
+This should break the connecting to the Jupyter or Streamlit session in your browser if you have one.

 You can then click ‘START’ again to resume the container.
 This will completely reboot the Linux virtual machine, and Docker is likely to assign a new port number.
-Thus you will need to click ‘WEB’ to launch a new Jupyter Lab session.
+Thus you will need to click ‘WEB’ to launch a new Jupyter/Streamlit session.

 The ‘RESTART’ button in ContainDS stops then starts the container in one click.

 To delete the container (environment/workspace pair), hover over its name in the left-hand panel and click the X button.
 This will prompt you to confirm: